The Low-Income Housing Tax Credit (LIHTC): Defined And Explained

 - Poor rental history: You may be asked to provide a list of past landlords, whom the property manager can contact.
 If you have issues with past rentals, including late or missing payments, multiple complaints or leaving on bad terms, you may not qualify.

-- Bad credit report: You’ll likely have your credit reviewed and, while you don’t need to have good credit to qualify, a credit history of late or missing payments and other red flags may disqualify you.
+- Bad credit report: You’ll likely have your credit reviewed and, while you don’t need to have a high credit score to qualify, a credit history of late or missing payments and other red flags may disqualify you.

-- False information: Never provide false information.
-Doing so will disqualify you and, more importantly, get you in trouble with the law.
+- False information: Keep in mind that providing false information on a LIHTC program application could disqualify you and, more importantly, get you in trouble with the law.

 How Do You Apply To Live In An LIHTC Program Property?

-The application may ask specific questions about your employment, income and information about you and the members of your household (name, age, gender, etc.).
 When filling out the application, make sure you follow the instructions carefully.
 If it’s filled out incorrectly or missing information, it may be returned to you or rejected.
-If you’re disabled and need someone to assist you in completing the application, you can by way of reasonable accommodation.
+If you’re disabled and need someone to assist you in completing the application, you can get help by way of reasonable accommodation.

 You’ll likely need to submit the application directly to the property management company.
 Make sure you also follow the submission requirements carefully.
 If you can only apply online and you submit an application in person, it may get rejected simply because it wasn’t submitted online.